Lighting (ICM331) Course Detail

 Week Subjects Preparation

-6 1st Midterm Exam Preparation for the midterm exam
+6 1st Midterm Exam Preparation for the Midterm Exam

-7 Interior architectural lighting techniques Pre-research on topic.
+7 Interior architectural lighting techniques Related reading

-11 2nd Midterm Exam Preparation for the midterm exam
+11 2nd Midterm Exam Preparation for the Midterm Exam

-15 Interior architectural design elements for effective natural light Pre-research on topic.
+15 Interior architectural design elements for effective natural light Related reading

-16 Final Exam Preparation for the general exam
+16 Final Exam Preparation for the Final Exam

 Sources